zestyxyz/docs/guides/for-advertisers/refunds.md

 <center><img height="80%" width="80%" src="https://i.imgur.com/2hPo4jF.jpg" /></center>

-If you'd like to cancel a bid that you've placed, you can do so through the **Auctions** tab on either the Space you're bidding on or the **Active Bids** tab on your Campaign's page.
+If you'd like to cancel a bid that you've placed, you can do so through the **Auctions** tab on either the billboard you're bidding on or the **Active Bids** tab on your Campaign's page.

 :::caution
 Canceling a bid will require an on-chain transaction